 Cardholders can redeem miles for cash-back statement credits, gift cards and merchandise though redeeming miles for travel statement credits offers you the best value.

-An added perk with the Barclaycard Arrival Plus® World Elite Mastercard® is that you can transfer a balance to the card within 45 days of opening the account and not pay any interest for the first 12 billing cycles after making the transfer (then, 18.24%, 22.24% or 25.24% Variable based on your creditworthiness).
+An added perk with the Barclaycard Arrival Plus® World Elite Mastercard® is that you can transfer a balance to the card within 45 days of opening the account and not pay any interest for the first 12 billing cycles after making the transfer thanks to its introductory 0% APR offer (then, 18.24%, 22.24% or 25.24% Variable based on your creditworthiness).
 There is a 3 percent balance transfer fee.
 The introductory 0 percent balance transfer APR makes the card more than just a travel rewards card.

 Finally, the Barclaycard Arrival Plus® World Elite Mastercard® has a more affordable annual fee -- $89 (waived first year) -- compared to the Southwest Rapid Rewards® Priority Credit Card.
 However, you don't enjoy the Southwest-related perks with the Barclaycard Arrival Plus® World Elite Mastercard®, such as A-List status, the Companion Pass, anniversary points and upgrades.

 Southwest Rapid Rewards® Priority Credit Card vs. Discover it® Miles